cessen/tenthash/README.md

 ## Why yet another hash?

 TentHash aims to fill a gap in hash design between cryptographic and non-cryptographic hash functions.
 Cryptographic hash functions produce message digests with strong collision resistance, but sacrifice speed and/or simplicity for security against attackers.
-Most non-cryptographic hash functions, on the other hand, sacrifice either simplicity or collision resistance for speed.
+Most non-cryptographic hash functions, on the other hand, sacrifice simplicity and/or collision resistance for speed.

 TentHash is squarely non-cryptographic, and is designed with the following goals in order of priority: